jsbuzz/redux-transitions/README.md

 ### useTransitions

-This is a more specialised hook for reducing a state from actions dispatched on the store.
+This is a more specialized hook for reducing a state from actions dispatched on the store.
 It expects two arguments, the first one is the list of transitionStates, the second is a reducer function that will produce the state.

 Think about the temporary states your component can be in and pair the actions that will mark that state.
 Example for fetching data from an API: